If you want to make your own labels, then you've come to the right place!

 One of my top tips on getting organized is being able to find things quickly, and that's where labels come in.
 How can you and/or your family members locate things if they are not labeled?

 Below I explain why you should use labels on everything as well as

 some great ways to create labels yourself (and product suggestions!).
 Enjoy!

 If it's not labeled (and not in a clear container), chances are you are not going to find it easily.
 Don't rely on your brain to remember later that you put something in an unlabeled spot.
-Instead, take a few seconds to create a label and stick it on.
+Instead, take a few seconds (can be as easy as using a marker and tape like the below photo!) to create a label and stick it on.
 You'll be happy that you did!